Brian Schwenke: Indianapolis Colts

 On March 13, 2017, Schwenke signed with the Indianapolis Colts.
 He was released by the Colts on September 3, 2017.

 Tennessee Titans (second stint)

 On September 4, 2017, Schwenke signed with the Titans.
 He played in all 16 games, starting two at left guard in place of an injured Quinton Spain.

 New England Patriots

 On July 31, 2018, Schwenke signed with the New England Patriots.
 He was released on September 1, 2018, but was re-signed three days later.
 He took snaps in three games, but did not start any of them; he was placed on injured reserve on November 6, 2018, with a foot injury.
 The Patriots reached Super Bowl LIII where they defeated the Los Angeles Rams 13-3, earning Schwenke a Super Bowl ring.

 On February 13, 2019, Schwenke signed a one-year contract extension with the Patriots.
 On July 24, 2019, the Patriots placed Schwenke on the reserve/retired list.

+Post-Football Career

+Now, Schwenke is an Investment Banking Vice President working for Pinnacle Financial Partners in Nashville, Tennessee.
+He has been working there since May of 2023.